 SBSA Group's Personal & Business Banking SA business unit offers individual customers and small and medium enterprises a wide range of banking, investment and other financial services in South Africa.
+Products offered include mortgage lending, vehicle and asset finance, lending products, card products to individuals and small and medium sized businesses, transactional products, as well as wealth and bancassurance products.

-At 31 December 2017, it operated 640 branches and loan centres and 7,224 ATMs and ANAs (Automated Notes Acceptors) across South Africa.
+At 31 December 2018, it operated 629 branches and loan centres and 7,239 ATMs and ANAs (Automated Notes Acceptors) across South Africa.
 It also provides mobile phone and internet banking services which are an important part of providing convenient access to banking and related products.